 Campus is the new alternative to online community college that provides a 100% live and online Associate of Arts in Business Administration degree program.
 Our comprehensive, career-focused business program equips students from across the U.S. with a solid foundation in core business principles to set them up for success no matter what their next step is.
 Read on to explore the world of business and how starting with a business degree might be your next best move.

 Over the past several years, online learning has revolutionized higher education.
 The days people could only obtain a traditional business degree through solely in-person classes are long gone.
-That’s because there are indisputable advantages to an online associate degree in business, whether you're a student who needs to finish (or start!) your education without pausing your profession or who wants more control over your schedule.
+That’s because there are indisputable advantages to an online associate degree in business, like the one we offer at Campus, whether you're a student who needs to finish (or start!) your education without pausing your profession or who wants more control over your schedule.